Editorial Integrity

 Can I buy down the rate on a DSCR loan?

-Yes, you can buy down the rate on a DSCR loan through pay points.
-You pay an upfront fee to your lender to reduce the interest rates.
+Yes, you can buy down the rate on a DSCR loan.
+Paying discount points is one common way to reduce the interest rate in exchange for higher upfront costs.